ramp-shapes/ramp-shapes-perf/README.md

 | `dist/latex.js`           | Prepares benchmark stats as latex chart data |

 After running `dist/iiif.js` you can manually inspect frame and flatten operation results for each test case.

+## References
+A publication which describes this work is currently under review at Semantics-2019 conference.